 - Mini-split Ductless Systems

-- Portable Terminal Heat Pumps are system one would see in a hotel
+- Portable Terminal Heat Pumps are the systems one would see in a hotel room

 - Window unit heat pumps